So you want to be a freelancer? (Or at least you think you do.)

 Fiverr connects freelancers to companies for projects that span all budgets, starting at $5 (hence the company name, Fiverr).
 Despite what the name suggests, you can set your prices to any amount.

-Freelancers create profiles to show off their work and build their own packages and pricing.
 Unlike Upwork, Fiverr lets you set your pricing and services, and then potential clients search for people to fill their needs.

 When you are starting as a freelancer, you will likely want to create profiles on both platforms to increase your chances of getting work.